 Please consider helping ISGS achieve its mission to preserve and disseminate Illinois historical and genealogical materials, and to educate and aid those researching their ancestry.

-Latest Project: In addition to the ISGS Board and committee opportunities listed below, we are hard at work on a project indexing ledgers from the Illinois Department of Registration and Education 1877-1952.
+Latest Project--Indexing: In addition to the ISGS Board and committee opportunities listed below, we are hard at work on a project indexing ledgers from the Illinois Department of Registration and Education 1877-1952.
 Interested?
 This project requires the following: a computer with a CD drive, Microsoft Excel, and an Internet connection.
 If you are not already in our database of indexers, please contact Clyda Ogle, Indexing Coordinator, email@example.com

 For information on any of the positions listed below, contact Susie Pope, firstname.lastname@example.org